-How the Consumer Price Index (CPI) Impacts HOA Assessments
+How the Consumers Price Index (CPI) Impacts HOA Assessments

 If you’re a board member of your community, you’re charged with determining your association’s annual assessment – and as part of your fiduciary responsibility to your association and its members, you must ensure any increases are appropriate and reasonable.
 As a result, many communities’ governing documents require associations to tie assessment increases to the Consumer Price Index (CPI).
 This solution standardizes the process and helps ensure fairness but often creates confusion for stakeholders.

 If your community is professionally managed, consult your property management company for more information – a quality firm can leverage its budgeting and financial experience to provide guidance.
 But to get you started, we’ve compiled some information about the Consumer Price Index – what it is and what you need to consider before you get started.

 1. What is CPI, and why is it important?Some people mistakenly believe that the Consumer Price Index is a cost-of-living index, but it’s not – and it’s also not directly tied to the inflation rate.
 So, what is it?
 The Consumer Price Index (CPI) is a measure that tracks changes in price for typical goods and services sold throughout the country.
 The Urban Consumers' CPI measures how much two different types of urban consumers pay on average in various regions.
 While other factors like region or class are considered when determining this number, it can be used to evaluate cost-of-living differences between cities/towns based on their individual needs.

 CPI results are calculated monthly, semi-monthly, and semi-annually by the U.S. Bureau of Labor Statistics (BLS), which gathers information from thousands of retailers and service providers in key markets.
 As a result, consumers can compare apples to apples – or in this case, the price of today’s basket in a particular region, compared to what it cost one or more months and/or years ago.